Money Judgment Enforcement

 Upon successful enforcement of your judgment, the Defendant pays our fees so you don’t have to!

-What is the fastest way to enforce a County Court Judgment (CCJ)?
+What is the fastest way for us to enforce your County Court Judgment (CCJ)?

-How do I transfer my CCJ to the High Court for enforcement?
+How do we transfer your CCJ to the High Court for enforcement?

 What is a High Court Writ of Control, and how does it work?

-What happens if a debtor ignores a CCJ enforcement notice?
+What happens if a debtor ignores our enforcement notice?

-Following our Notice of Enforcement, one of our highly experienced Enforcement Agents will attend to attempt to enforce the Writ.
+Once our Notice of Enforcement expires, one of our highly experienced High Court Enforcement Agents will visit the debtor’s premises to execute the Writ and secure payment or assets.

 How long does a High Court Writ of Control remain valid?

-There is no cost to transfer the matter to the High Court.
-However, potential fees total £168: this includes a £78 Court fee to issue the Writ of Control (which empowers us to act) and a £75 + VAT “Abortive Fee” (where applicable).
-This statutory fee is payable to the Enforcement provider if enforcement is unsuccessful.
-If enforcement is successful, these costs are recovered from the debtor.
+We don’t charge a fee for the administrative transfer to the High Court.
+However, there are standard statutory fees totaling £168.
+This includes a £78 Court fee to issue the Writ of Control and a £75 + VAT “Compliance Fee” (which you only pay if enforcement is unsuccessful).
+When we are successful, these costs are recovered in full from the debtor, making the process cost-neutral for you.

-What is the Notice of Enforcement, and how long does a debtor have to pay?
+What is our Notice of Enforcement, and how long does a debtor have to pay?

-This is a statutory notice we must send before attending the debtor’s address.
-It allows for a 7 clear day period (excluding the day of postage, two days for delivery, Sundays and Bank Holidays).
+This is a statutory notice we are required to issue before visiting a debtor’s address.
+It gives the debtor a clear 7-day period to settle the debt (calculated to exclude the day of postage, delivery time, Sundays, and Bank Holidays).

 We are Here to Help You